 What is a Photo Safari?

-Traditionally there have always been two types of safari…hunting and photographic….and we at Pangolin Photo Safaris would rather “shoot to thrill” than shoot to kill!
+Traditionally there are two types of safari…hunting and photographic….and we at Pangolin Photo Safaris would rather “shoot to thrill” than shoot to kill!

 Today, the majority of clients that arrive on safari do so armed with just their cell phones or tablet, as they may not have wanted to take the financial plunge of buying a state of the art DSLR camera for the sake of what might be the trip of a lifetime.
 With the best will in the world, cell phones and iPads are not going to get you the image that you will go back to again and again to wow your friends and followers with.
 They are just not designed for that.